Peppers16/tfl_bike_project/README.md

 accordingly: the pre-prepared cities are large files so weren't all put in version control.

 ### API requests
-With a little work you will be able to run, if you wish: ```python tfl_api_logger/bikeStationStatus.py``` to see the result of a single request and log.
+With a little work you will be able to run, if you wish: ```python -m tfl_api_logger.bikeStationStatus``` to see the result of a single request and log.
+Run it as a module, as above.

 In reality this was actually run by a chron job as scheduled, see _tfl_project/tfl_api_logger/README_api_log.md_ for more details.